CatUnderTheLeaf/telegram_channel_backup/README.md

 - Replace `CHANNEL_REPO` and `BRANCH` placeholders with your names (13-14 lines)
 - Action is triggered on schedule at 23:30 UTC every day (line 7).
 Look [here](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule) if you want to change it.

+## How it works

+#### Action workflow

+- action is triggered on schedule at 23:30 UTC every day
+- installs `python-telegram-bot` and `PyGithub`
+- makes `_posts` folder for posts
+- run `backup_telegram_channel.py` with usage of `BOT_TOKEN`
+    > `python-telegram-bot` is a wrapper of the [Telegram Bot API](https://core.telegram.org/bots/api).
+Incoming channel updates are stored on the server **no longer** than 24 hours.
+That's why action is triggered once every day.
+If you need more functionality, then look into full [Telegram API](https://core.telegram.org/api#telegram-api), register new Telegram App and use `api_id` and an `api_hash` for authentification.
+This script should be rewritten for usage of another API.
+- run `upload_to_github.py` with usage of `AUTH_TOKEN`

+#### backup_telegram_channel.py

+- gets channel updates for last 24 hours and saves as dictionary of the newly created or the last version of updated posts
+- save all posts from dictionary in the `YYYY-MM-DD-postId.md` format in `_posts` folder

+#### upload_to_github.py

+- gets all files in your channel backup repository as a set
+- commits and pushes all posts from `_posts` folder with right commit message (updated or created post)

+#### (Optional, not used in the action workflow) backup_telegram_channel_history.py

+If you already have a channel and there are already posts older than last 24 hours, then this optional script is for you.